anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 For cBRSKI, this is defined in {{Section 10 of cBRSKI}}.

 A generic cBRSKI Registrar by design necessarily implements the stateful mode, and it SHOULD implement support for Join Proxies operating in the stateless mode.
-Support for only the stateless mode is considered not to bring significant simplifications to a generic cBRSKI Registrar implementation.  cBRSKI Registrar only implemented in support of an aforementioned network-wide application or ecosystem profile MAY implement stateful and/or stateless mode.
+Support for only the stateless mode is considered not to bring significant simplifications to a generic cBRSKI Registrar implementation.
+However, the generic cBRSKI Registrar MAY offer a configuration option to disable either the stateful or stateless mode, which can be useful in a particular deployment.
+A cBRSKI Registrar that is only implemented to support an aforementioned network-wide application or ecosystem profile MAY implement either stateful and/or stateless mode.

 ## Notation {#ip-port-notation}